learn-co-curriculum/dsc-facebook-prophet-lab/README.md

 ## Facebook Prophet

-Facebook prophet uses an elegant yet simple method for analyzing and predicting periodic data known as the **additive modelling**.
+Facebook prophet uses an elegant yet simple method for analyzing and predicting periodic data known as the **additive modeling**.
 The idea is straightforward: represent a time-series as a combination of patterns at different scales such as daily, weekly, seasonally, and yearly, along with an overall trend.
 Your energy use might rise in the summer and decrease in the winter, but have an overall decreasing trend as you increase the energy efficiency of your home.
 An additive model can show us both patterns/trends and make predictions based on these observations.

 The following image shows an additive model decomposition of a time-series into an overall trend, yearly trend, and weekly trend.